dspruell/err-iplookup/README.md

 # err-iplookup
-Err bot plugin to look up data on addresses at ip-api.com
+Errbot plugin to look up data on addresses at ip-api.com.